The life of Sir John Logan Campbell

 Early Life in Scotland

-Sir John was born in Edinburgh, Scotland, on 3 November, 1817, the only son of John Campbell and Catherine Logan of Ayrshire.
-His grandfather, Sir James Campbell, was the fourth baronet of Aberuchill and Kilbryde (above).
+Sir John was born in Edinburgh, Scotland, on 3 November 1817, the only son of John Campbell and Catherine Logan of Ayrshire.
+His grandfather, Sir James Campbell, was the fourth baronet of Aberuchill and Kilbryde.
 His father John had to make his own way in the world owing to the fact that he was one of the younger sons, and so studied medicine at the University of Edinburgh.
 Like his father, Sir John studied medicine at the University of Edinburgh.
-Upon graduating, he travelled to Australia on 3 July, 1839, as surgeon on the emigrant ship 'Palmyra'.
+Upon graduating, he travelled to Australia on 3 July 1839, as a surgeon on the emigrant ship 'Palmyra'.

 Early Years in New Zealand

-As an early pioneer Sir John spent days walking through fern gullies and old growth forests in New Zealand.
+As an early pioneer, Sir John spent days walking through fern gullies and old-growth forests in Aotearoa New Zealand.
 During one trip he walked for 18 hours non-stop along the west coast of the North Island!
-On another adventure he walked 65km from Paihia to Hokianga Harbour.
+On another adventure, he walked 65km from Paihia to Hokianga Harbour.